maplibre/maplibre.github.io/content/about/_index.md

 </div>

 <hr class="mt-5"/>
-<h2>Join Our Community</h2>

-The people in our [community](/community) talk with each other mainly in the following three ways:

-- Discussions, Issues, and Pull Requests on GitHub
-- MapLibre Slack channel
-- Technical Steering Committee meetings

-You find all Discussions, Issues, and Pull Requests in our [public GitHub repostories](https://github.com/maplibre).

-The MapLibre Slack channel is generously hosted by OpenStreetMap US (thanks [Maggie](https://www.linkedin.com/in/maggiecawley/)).
-You can join our Slack channel at https://slack.openstreetmap.us and then you can join the main `#maplibre` channel as well as topic-specific channels such as `#maplibre-gl-js`.

 The Technical Steering Committee meetings take place on a monthly basis.
 They are usually on the second Wednesday of the month in the evening Europe-time.
 These monthly meetings are open to everybody and you are welcome to join us there and say hi.
 The meeting zoom link gets published in our Slack channel roughly 1 week before the meeting.